Bachelor’s of Health Science: Occupational Therapy Assistant (BHS-OTA)

 Post-Professional Occupational Therapy Doctorate (PPOTD)

-Our post-professional Occupational Therapy Doctorate degree is designed exclusively for licensed OTs who hold a bachelor or master’s degree.
-Individuals will have the ability to customize their educational plans to meet their unique academic and professional goals, which may include, but are not limited to, advanced clinical practice, leadership and management, research, and occupational therapy education.
-This 100 percent online and self-paced program allows for maximum flexibility in completion of your terminal degree in occupational therapy while continuing to work as an Occupational Therapy practitioner.
+This post-professional Occupational Therapy program is designed exclusively for licensed OTs who hold a bachelor or master’s degree that want to complete a Doctoral degree.
+Individuals can customize their educational plans to meet their unique academic and professional goals, which may include but are not limited to: advanced clinical practice, leadership and management, research and occupational therapy education.
+This 100 percent online program allows for maximum flexibility in completion of your terminal degree in occupational therapy while continuing to work as an occupational therapy practitioner.
+Cohorts start every semester – spring, summer, or fall.
+The application cycle for this program closes November 1 for spring, April 1 for summer, and June 1 for fall semesters.

 PhD in Health and Rehabilitation Science